 - Asakusa was founded as fish village.
 About 1500 years ago (in 7th century?) one fisherman scooped Kannon sama (Goddess Kannon) from Sumida River while netting fish from the river.
 Dedicated her to the temple which was the origin of Sensouji Temple.
 Tokugawa Shogun visited and devoted.
 After Meiji Restration, town becomes one of the shopping and entertaiment district in downtown Tokyo, lasted as such before Ginza took place.
-After the world war 2, Asakusa returns back into cultural center of Japanese tradition as seen in Edo era.
+After the World War 2, Asakusa returns back into cultural center of Japanese tradition as seen in Edo era.
 One of the interesting places to live in Tokyo.

 - Drinking Water

 - Tap water is safe to drink anywhere inside Japan.
 Although, you may not like a slice bit of taste of swimming pool, you know the white tablet called Chlorine.
-Even Tokyo Water is getting better each year (you may be interested in reading www.waterprofessionals.metro.tokyo.jp for the improvement), you may dislike the processed water in small island, but please do not worry, there are major water brand such as evian and volvic and vittel sold any super market, and you must try Suntory brand or Mt.Fuji brand water while here in Japan.No inoculations nor vaccinations are needed to enter Japan from anywhere around the world.
+Even Tokyo Water is getting better each year (you may be interested in reading www.waterprofessionals.metro.tokyo.jp for the improvement) you may dislike the processed water in small island, but please do not worry, there are major water brand such as evian and crystal geyzer and vittel sold any super market, and you should please try Suntory brand or Mt.Fuji brand water while here in Japan.
+By the way, tap water costs JPY1 (one yen) per 4 litre.

 - English Speaking Doctor

-- Younger doctors are well educated in English these days, medical systems and facilities in Japan are well established so that you can expect to receive a high standard medical treatment if you were not scared of IT style ER.
+- Younger doctors are well educated in English these days, medical systems and facilities in Japan are well established so that you can expect to receive a high standard medical treatment if you were not scared of IT/AI style ER.
 Amburance needed?
 Please call 119, no need coin nor telephone card for any public phone in such emergency.
 Once again, here's your English speaking doctor.

 - Time Zone

 - All of Japan has a single time zone, nine hours ahead of GMT or UTC.
 There is no system of Daylight Saving Time (Summer Time) in Japan, so you don't need to change your watch/clock by season.
-Hokkaido in summer gets sunrise at 3:30 am, early birds get three yen (JPY3), Hokkaido in winter sunsets at 3:30pm, long hour night owl activities!
+Hokkaido in summer gets sunrise at 3:30 am, early birds get three yen (JPY3) Hokkaido in winter sunsets at 3:30pm, long hour night owl activities!
 Interested in Lunar/Solar calender in Japan?
 Please click here to be "lunatic".
 Easy to handle your body clock, but watch out for the jet-lag!
-Wherever you come into Japan from GMT+1 or GMT-7, try stay awake until it gets dark, then finally sleep well like log or child, so next morning (JST = GMT+9) will be super fine without jet-lag.
+Wherever you come into Japan from GMT+1 or GMT-7, try stay awake until it gets dark, then finally sleep well like log or child, so next morning (JST = GMT+9) will be super fine without original time difference.